 In response to the COVID-19 pandemic and the coronavirus, IBT is closely monitoring developments and is actively taking measures to minimize or limit affects thereof on the company's operations.
 IBT adheres to directives issued by Folkhälsomyndigheten, the WHO and ECDC (European center for prevention and control of disease).
-IBT has to date not noted any significant effects on operations due to the coronavirus.
+The pandemic affects the recruitment level in IBT's pivotal study, "The Connection study".
+The bulk of the costs for conducting the study are generated in connection with recruitment of patients, and thus the assessment is that IBT has sufficient funds to conclude the study although at a later point in time.